lucah101/2025-Phase-1/README.md

 The expected workload for Phase 1 of each stream is 3-4 hours per week.
 As such, we recommend that you use the schedule below to spread out your workload and not try to complete everything in one week.

+**Before you begin Phase 1**: Please make sure to watch the [recording of the Launch Night](https://msit.events.teams.microsoft.com/event/63ed555e-4f5c-486e-bc92-f6a8b41c667b@72f988bf-86f1-41af-91ab-2d7cd011db47?vod&presenterKey=fbfb9204-b46a-4138-8e3e-5be2676c58a9) if you missed the live session.

+**Unsure about your eligibility for Phase 2 or Phase 3?**
+Please take a moment to complete the eligibility check linked below.
+It takes less than a minute and will help you confirm whether you meet the requirements to proceed.
+[Click here to complete the eligibility check](https://docs.google.com/forms/d/e/1FAIpQLSf0__dyF6NmFmiOlOH-55UVnNQThOsTTk7OIEExfVLvxVi7aA/viewform)

 **Please Note**:
 In Phase 1, you were encouraged to explore both streams (Data Science and Software Development) to help you better understand your interests and strengths.
 However, as we move into Phase 2, you will be required to choose only one stream, and you can only submit your work for that selected stream.
 After completing the Phase 1 training, you should have a clearer idea of which stream you'd like to focus on moving forward.
 When submitting your Phase 1, please upload a full-page screenshot of the Microsoft Learn collection that corresponds to your selected Phase 2 stream only.

-**Unsure about your eligibility for Phase 2 or Phase 3?**
-Please take a moment to complete the eligibility check linked below.
-It takes less than a minute and will help you confirm whether you meet the requirements to proceed.
-[Click here to complete the eligibility check](https://docs.google.com/forms/d/e/1FAIpQLSf0__dyF6NmFmiOlOH-55UVnNQThOsTTk7OIEExfVLvxVi7aA/viewform)

 Contents:
 - [Getting Started](https://github.com/NZMSA/2025-Phase-1#getting-started)